krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Database indexing
 * What is the difference between abstraction and indirection?
 * Sinatra Partial Views
-* What are the different ways to use the css position property?
 * What is a code kata?
 * What is the 'params' hash?
 * How can I use `let` and `context` to dry up my tests?